-This is not a comprehensive review, but rather a preliminary comment on the package of draft amendments to the legislation of the Republic of Albania concerning juvenile justice.
+This is not a comprehensive review, but rather a comment on the package of draft amendments to the legislation of the Republic of Albania concerning juvenile justice.
 The analysis intends to assess the compliance of the draft legislation with international standards pertaining to the right to a fair trial and to propose recommendations considering both the relevant international standards and other countries' best practices.
-The preliminary comment will be submitted to the OSCE Presence in Albania for discussion, after which the OSCE ODIHR will produce the final comments.
-The preliminary comment is not for distribution until finalized.
+The comment incorporates the proposals made by the OSCE Presence in Albania on the basis of the preliminary comment.